torvalds/linux/Documentation/firmware-guide/acpi/dsd/graph.rst

 [3].
 A port represents an interface in a device, and an endpoint represents a connection to that interface.

-All port nodes are located under the device's "_DSD" node in the hierarchical data extension tree.
-The data extension related to each port node must begin with "port" and must be followed by the "@" character and the number of the port as its key.
+All port yesdes are located under the device's "_DSD" yesde in the hierarchical data extension tree.
+The data extension related to each port yesde must begin with "port" and must be followed by the "@" character and the number of the port as its key.
 The target object it refers to should be called "PRTX", where "X" is the number of the port.
 An example of such a package would be::

     Package() { "port@4", "PRT4" }

-Further on, endpoints are located under the port nodes.
-The hierarchical data extension key of the endpoint nodes must begin with "endpoint" and must be followed by the "@" character and the number of the endpoint.
+Further on, endpoints are located under the port yesdes.
+The hierarchical data extension key of the endpoint yesdes must begin with "endpoint" and must be followed by the "@" character and the number of the endpoint.
 The object it refers to should be called "EPXY", where "X" is the number of the port and "Y" is the number of the endpoint.
 An example of such a